pspraneetsehra08/Fake-Passport-Detector/README.md

 ## Running this project

-1. Clone the repository
+1. Clone the repository.
-2. Create the env file using the env-sample file
+2. Create the env file using the env-sample file.
-3. Run the following command from the root of the project
+3. Run the following command from the root of the project.

 ```bash
 pip install -r requirements.txt